 Unfortunately, due to the rapidly Falling EROI – Energy Returned On Investment and the thermodynamics of resource depletion, we are heading into a future with much less technology and a great deal more human labor.
 I know, it sounds insane to say that, but it’s true.
 Human labor and human farming have a much higher EROI than any technology used today.

-Furthermore, most experts agree that CRITICAL PRODUCTION SERVERS should not be used more than five years:
+Furthermore, most experts agree that CRITICAL PRODUCTION SERVERS should not be used for more than five years:

 Most of the experts agree that critical production servers should last about five years and should be replaced or at least moved away from critical applications or off production altogether.
 As mentioned, many opt to upgrade drives or power supplies halfway through the five years make them last longer.
 Once the warranty is up, there’s no saying how long it will last and at that point, you’ve got to pay to replace anything that fails anyway, but there’s no need to let downtime be another cost.